JuDFTteam/masci-tools/docs/source/devel_guide/plotting.rst

 .. _devguideplotting:
+.. currentmodule:: masci_tools.vis.parameters

-Using the :py:class:`~masci_tools.vis.parameters.Plotter` class
+Using the :py:class:`Plotter` class
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Description
 ------------
+``

-The :py:class:`~masci_tools.vis.parameters.Plotter` class aims to provide a framework, which can be used to handle default values and collect common codeblocks needed for different plotting frameworks.

-The :py:class:`~masci_tools.vis.parameters.Plotter` class is a base class that should be subclassed for different Plotting backends.
+The :py:class:`Plotter` class aims to provide a framework, which can be used to handle default values and collect common codeblocks needed for different plotting frameworks.
+The :py:class:`Plotter` class is a base class that should be subclassed for different Plotting backends.
 See :py:class:`~masci_tools.vis.matplotlib_plotter.MatplotlibPlotter` or :py:class:`~masci_tools.vis.bokeh_plotter.BokehPlotter` for examples.
-The Subclass provides a dictionary of all the keys that should be handled by the plotter class.
+The subclass provides a dictionary of all the keys that should be handled by the plotter class.
 The Plotter class provides a hierarchy of overwriting these parameters (Higher numbers take precedence).

-   1. Function defaults set with :py:meth:`~masci_tools.vis.parameters.Plotter.set_defaults()` with ``default_type='function'``
+1. Function defaults set with :py:meth:`Plotter.set_defaults()` with ``default_type='function'``
-   2. Global defaults set with :py:meth:`~masci_tools.vis.parameters.Plotter.set_defaults()`
+2. Global defaults set with :py:meth:`Plotter.set_defaults()`
-   3. Parameters set with :py:meth:`~masci_tools.vis.parameters.Plotter.set_parameters()`
+3. Parameters set with :py:meth:`Plotter.set_parameters()`

 The subclasses should then also provide the plotting backend specific useful code snippets.
 For example showing colorbars, legends, and so on ...

 For a list of these functions you can look at the respective documentation (:py:class:`~masci_tools.vis.matplotlib_plotter.MatplotlibPlotter` or :py:class:`~masci_tools.vis.bokeh_plotter.BokehPlotter`)

 Writing a plotting function
 ----------------------------

-In the following we will go through a few examples of how to write a simple plotting function using the :py:class:`~masci_tools.vis.parameters.Plotter` class.
+In the following we will go through a few examples of how to write a simple plotting function using the :py:class:`Plotter` class.
 We will be focusing on the :py:class:`~masci_tools.vis.matplotlib_plotter.MatplotlibPlotter`, but all of this is very similar for other plotting backends.

 Local instance
 ^^^^^^^^^^^^^^^

-Even though the :py:class:`~masci_tools.vis.parameters.Plotter` class is meant to be used globally or on the module level, it can also be useful locally for simplifying simple plotting scripts.
+Even though the :py:class:`Plotter` class is meant to be used globally or on the module level, it can also be useful locally for simplifying simple plotting scripts.
 Here we have a example of a function producing a single plot with the given data for the x and y coordinates.

 .. code-block:: python